rcowham/p4benchmark/README.md

 It is recommended to use the SDP to configure and start your instance, assigning appropriate storage etc.

-The benchmark scripts rely on an SDP structure being in place.
+The benchmark scripts rely on an SDP structure being in place (minor tweaks can be done for non-SDP).

 ## Creating repository files

-There is a script locust_files/createfiles.py which can be run to create large amounts of random content for binary and text files.
+There is a script `locust_files/createfiles.py` which can be run to create large amounts of random content for binary and text files.

 Typically you would use it to store content in a repository structure containing multiple buckets (e.g. 00 - 39) such as: